itu-itis/git-fundamentals-draft-itu-itis21-rushdi21/README.md

-# :wave: The Basics of GitHub
+# :wave: The Basics of GitHub(modified by MHD Kamal Rushdi/150210907)

 ## 🤓 Course overview and learning outcomes